UdiAzulay/DgusDude/readme.md

 so for me, DWIN uploader natural tool fail with timeout error

-The project also contains small script that allow you to upload DWIN_SET folder without SD card  (for supported devices)
+The project also contains small script that allow you to upload DWIN_SET folder without SD card  (for supported devices) and an Example DWIN project to show PC CPU usage and MEM usage on connected DGUS device
+	(see <a href="Examples">Examples</a> directory for help and samples)

 Direct Upload from PowerShell
 <pre>.Examples/DgusDevice.ps1 -Path "DWIN_SET/*.*"</pre>